dotnet/docs/docs/ai/conceptual/understanding-tokens.md

 - a (the "a" token is already assigned an ID of 3)
 - cat (8)

-This allows text to be represented as a sequence of token IDs.
+By assigning IDs, text can be represented as a sequence of token IDs.
 The previous sentence would be represented as [1, 2, 3, 4, 5, 6, 7, 3, 8].
 The sentence "I heard a cat" would be represented as [1, 2, 3, 8].

 As training continues, any new tokens in the training text will be added to the vocabulary and assigned an ID.
 For example: